-khal will display and understand all dates in this format, it should contain a year (e.g. %Y) see timeformat for the format.
+khal will display and understand all datetimes in this format, see timeformat for the format.

-default %d.%m.%Y
+type string default %d.%m. %H:%M

 default_timezone

 this timezone will be used for new events (when no timezone is specified) and when khal does not understand the timezone specified in the icalendar file.
 If no timezone is set, the timezone your computer is set to will be used.